 depression.
 It can also help prevent postpartum depression.
 A cognitive-behavioral counselor can

-Interpersonal counseling focusing on your
+Interpersonal counseling.
+It focuses on your

 Antidepressant medicine, ideally along with counseling.

-Because breast-feeding offers many emotional and physical benefits for both
+for postpartum depression.
+Breast-feeding offers many emotional and physical benefits for both

-breast-feeding, your doctor is likely to recommend a selective serotonin
+breast-feeding babies.
+Whether or not you breast-feed, your doctor is likely to recommend a selective serotonin

 reuptake inhibitor (SSRI).